cook bacon in oven on parchment paper crispy

-The problem in two words: splatters, smell.
+The problem in two words: splatters and smell.
 I’m not a fan of splatters all over the cooktop.
 And that lingering smell of stale bacon throughout the house for hours and beyond?
 That nearly knocks me out.

 Then there’s the problem of keeping the first batch hot and crispy when only about 1/4 pound fits well in a stovetop skillet.

-Just set the timer, and that’s it.
-The oven does everything automatically.
+Set the timer, and you’re done.
+The oven takes care of everything automatically.
 No flipping, no checking, and no splatters.
-The bacon bubbles and sizzles, but really, and I repeat—no splattering!in rea
+The bacon bubbles and sizzles away, but here’s the best part—no splattering!
+Just perfectly cooked bacon every time, without the mess.

 Baked on a sheet pan, bacon comes out crispy around the edges but still slightly chewy in the middle—the way many of us prefer.
 But if you like it extra crispy, no problem.
 Lay the bacon on top of a metal cooling rack set over the foil-lined sheet pan.
 Now it will come out super crispy all the way through.